filakhtov/gentoo-use-docs/app-emulation/qemu.md

 Enable this flag if there is a need to use an RDMA-based migration.

+### io-uring
+Doesn't apply when building qemu in user emulation mode.
+Pass the `--enable-linux-io-uring` option to the configure script.
+Enable support for iouring, introduced in Linux 5.1, which enhances the existing Linux AIO API and provides truly asynchronous communication with Kernel.

+It is recommended to enable this flag on systems with modern Linux Kernel versions.

 ### iscsi
 Doesn't apply when building user emulation mode.
 Pass the `--enable-libiscsi` option to the configure script.
 Use the `libiscsi` library to provide support for the iSCSI (Internet Small Computer Systems Interface) storage networking standard.
 Enable built-in iSCSI initiator for attaching iSCSI volumes as virtual machine block devices by directly connecting guest storage interfaces to an iSCSI target LUN, bypassing the need for any host iSCSI initiator configuration.
 Provide support for the `iscsi:` protocol of the `file` parameter for the `-drive` command line option.